dwyl/image-classifier/README.md

 </p>
 ```

 The Spinner component takes a socket attribute.
-You can also use it to display the spinner when the captioning task is running, with
+You can also use it to display the spinner when the captioning task is running, with:

 ```elixir
 <AppWeb.Spinner.spin spin={@running?} />